AndSanG/PlateFinder/PlateFinder/Resources/README_Localization.md

 4. **Test thoroughly** - Verify all strings appear correctly
 5. **Consider context** - Some strings may need different translations based on context
 6. **Keep translations up to date** - Update all language files when adding new features
+7. **Use @EnvironmentObject** - Access LanguageManager in views that need language information
+8. **Test dynamic switching** - Verify language changes work in all views

 ## Troubleshooting